2023 Speyside Golf Festival - 4th to 8th September

 Summary

-All players will receive a complimentary Titleist ProV1 and a miniature of Single Malt Scotch Whisky at Boat of Garten Golf Club, before teeing off.
+All players will receive a complimentary Titleist ProV1 and a miniature of Single Malt Scotch Whisky or Gin at Boat of Garten Golf Club, before teeing off.

 Gordon & MacPhail (the World’s Leading Malt Whisky Specialist) will be pleased to arrange VIP visits to Benromach distillery in Forres; as will Johnstons of Elgin, of their world-famous Cashmere Visitor Centre - both a ‘must do’ when visiting Speyside.